L-sky/RepData_PeerAssessment1/PA1_template.md

 Split data over group of weekdays/weekends, minutes and hours.
 Calculate mean over each subgroup.
 Separate groups of weekdays and weekends and drop dimensions of matrixes for each of them.
 Make some temporary quantities just to make it possible to pass all necessary data into qplot function.
 Two graphics this time (based on weekdays/weekends groups).
-Type of time intervla scaling the same as previously.
+Type of the time interval scaling the same as previously.

 ```r